-There are no cars on the island, and it’s almost like you’re going back in time, as you see the horse-drawn carriages and the huge villas that line the hillside.
+This is also one of the Turkish islands without any cars.
+Visiting it is almost like going back in time, as you see the horse-drawn carriages and the huge villas that line the hillside.
 Be sure to check out the Monastery of St George and its stunning views back over to Istanbul itself.
 If you want to learn more about the island group, there is also a museum.

 Best Beach In Turkey For History Buffs – Kizkalesi Island

-Kizkalesi Island is located on the south coast of the country, and it’s a fantastic spot for beach lovers and history buffs.
+Kizkalesi Island is located on the country’s south coast, and it’s a fantastic spot for beach lovers and history buffs.
 The island is tiny, and it’s possible to swim back to the mainland, although why bother when you can catch a boat?

 The island’s primary focus is the castle dating back to Byzantine times, which is known as Maiden’s Castle.
 The castle is very well preserved on the outside, although the inside is in ruins.

 The island is located in Mersin, which is a coastal town just east of Antalya.
-This is a great area overall for anyone into history, but if you want to combine that with beach time, it’s a great choice.
+This is an excellent area overall for anyone into history, but if you want to combine that with beach time, it’s a great choice.

 Best Beach In Turkey For Families – Gemiler Island

 If you’re staying in Olu Deniz on the south coast, be sure to arrange a boat day trip to Gemiler Island.
-This is ideal for families, not only because the beach is perfect for splashing with the kids but also because there is history that children will connect with.
+This is ideal for families because the beach is perfect for splashing with the kids and because there is a history that children will connect with.